-NURS 628 Clinical Practicum: Primary Care of the Adult-Gerontology Population III 3 credits
+Clinical Practicum: Primary Care of the Adult-Gerontology Population III 3 credits 195 hours

 This final AGNP clinical practicum experience focuses on the comprehensive care of the clients in the adult-gerontology population.
-Working with approved preceptors in designated clinical sites and utilizing evidence-based practice and clinical guidelines, students will demonstrate synthesis of concepts from all previous courses in the provision of culturally responsive, comprehensive advanced assessment, screening, diagnosis, management and evaluation of complex acute and chronic illness in clients from adolescent through adult and frail elderly.
+Working with approved preceptors in designated clinical sites and utilizing evidence-based practice and clinical guidelines. students will demonstrate synthesis of concepts from all previous courses in the provision of culturally comprehensive responsive, advanced assessment, screening, diagnosis, management and evaluation of complex acute and chronic illness in clients from adolescent through adult and frail elderly.
 Care of diverse, vulnerable and underserved populations is emphasized.
 Students are required to function safely in the clinical setting and consistently meet the identified clinical competencies and be primarily independent in the care of clients with only minimal preceptor guidance.
-Emphasis is placed on the comprehensive role of the Adult- Gerontology Nurse Practitioner as the provider of direct health care services, leader of the inter-professional team and as an advocate on behalf of the population and profession is stressed.
-Prerequisite: NURS 627
+Emphasis is placed on the comprehensive role of the AdultGerontology Nurse Practitioner as the provider of direct health care services, leader of the inter-professional team and as an advocate on behalf of the population and profession is stressed.

-Healthcare Finance: Concepts and Issues 3 credits
+NURS 631 Healthcare Finance: Concepts and Issues 3 credits